-(3-1) 3 hours credit.
-Prerequisites: FRN 2006 or 2023 or consent of instructor.
+(3-0) 3 hours credit.
+Prerequisite: FRN 2006 or consent of instructor.
 Articulatory description of the sounds of standard French.
-Exercises in sound discrimination, pronunciation, intonation and phonetic transcription.
+Exercises in sound discrimination, pronunciation, intonation, and phonetic transcription.
+Attention to levels of usage and regional accents.

 3023 Advanced Composition and Conversation